darsh-makadia/Circuit-Breakers-WRO-FE-2026/README.md

 The magenta/purple parking marker is used in the final obstacle sequence.
 The rear camera detects the marker, and the third relevant detection starts the transition toward parking.

-Parking is **implemented and physically tested**, but the current engineering document says the final parallel-parking manoeuvre still needs calibration before it can be described as consistently reliable.
+Parking is **implemented and tested**.
+It is not a planned/future feature in the Nationals version.

 ---